Hoàng Tú Music

 Tu performed with the Little Saigon Master Chorale for the program "Mừng Sinh Nhật 90 Lê Văn Khoa - Một Đời Âm Nhạc" in September 2023.

-Beyond his vocal talents, Tu also plays the viola in the Saddleback College Symphony Orchestra since Fall 2022.
-Tu served dual roles as a tenor vocalist and violist in the 2022 Feast of Lights Holiday Concert at Saddleback College.
+Beyond his vocal talents, Tu also plays the viola in the Saddleback College Symphony Orchestra since Fall 2022 under the baton of Dr. Yorgos Kouritas.
+He has performed with the symphony for various concerts, most recently in the 2023 Symphony Orchestra Concert showcasing Chopin's Piano Concerto No. 1 in E minor and Debussy's Jardins Sous la Plie (gardens in the Rain), and in another 2023 Symphony Orchestra Concert showcasing E. Grieg's Piano Concerto in A minor, Op.
+16 with Dr. Kirill Gliadkovsky as featured pianist.
+Tu served dual roles as a tenor vocalist and violist in the college's signature Feast of Lights Holiday Concert.
 His musical journey began with the violin in public elementary and middle school music programs before transitioning to the viola in high school.

 Tu's proficiency in piano began with private studies under Ms. Alice Lin at a young age and later under Ms. Hsiao-Mei Li, earning the Certificate of Merit Level 10 from the Music Teachers Association of California.
 He has participated in Baroque and Romantic Festivals and achieved Blue Ribbon recognition.
 Currently, he is studying advanced piano techniques through master class studies under Ms. Jin Kim, a highly regarded pianist, accompanist, arranger, and orchestrator from Irvine Valley College and the Orange County School of the Arts.
 From time to time, Tu has filled in as a substitute accompanist for choirs.